WaterDesk/StormDesk-Installer/README.md

 ## Release Notes

+### version 4.0.0

+- Upgrade to Education Edition
+- AI assistant "XIAO HUI" is online
+- infer upstream/downstream conduit's elevation
+- improve the subcatchment division by Thiessen polygon
+- import SCADA points by CSV files
+- Some performance and UI improvements, and some bug fixes

 ### version 3.1.0

 - batch edit for "Inflow Type" column in Node Inflow data window (direct pollutant tab)